 You are solely responsible for your actions once you consume a substance.
 It’s inadmissible in court to argue the drug which impaired your driving was legally purchased.

 Driving Under the Influence | Colorado Revised Statutes – Follow the link provided to learn more about the state’s DUI laws.
 You can find more information about DUI per se and DWIA.
 You find out how juveniles are charged and what is considered not under the influence.
 The statutes can be read on FindLaw.com, an online legal resource.

 Vehicular Homicide | Colorado Revised Statutes – Visit FindLaw.com to read the section of the revised statutes governing vehicular homicide.
 You can read the precise legal definition of the crime and find out if you are required to submit to a chemical test.

 Felony DUI Defense Lawyer in Colorado Springs, CO

-Law Offices of Clifton Black, P.C. proudly defends those accused of felony DUI crimes in areas such as El Paso County, Pueblo County, Fermont County and Teller County.
+Law Offices of Clifton Black, PC proudly defends those accused of felony DUI crimes in areas such as El Paso County, Denver County, and Arapahoe County.